Locating Lost or Missing 401k Plan Participants

 Beneficiaries: When someone participates in a 401k plan, they have to name beneficiaries to the assets within the account.
 Contact these beneficiaries to see if they have a current mailing address for the participant.

-Emergency Contact: Look at the person's job application or other employee records for a contact the case of an emergency.
+Emergency Contact: Look at the person's job application or other employee records for an "in case of an emergency" contact.

 Employer Records: Check all employer records and other benefit plan related documents for alternate addresses for the participant.